 The competition will be adjudicated by the Humanities Council.

-1. A statement of no more than 1,000 words describing a rationale for linking the work of participants from different disciplines.
+- A statement of no more than 1,000 words describing a rationale for linking the work of participants from different disciplines.
 The statement should show how each participant’s perspective would contribute to elaborating and enriching a common context for research.
-Priority will be given to groups who demonstrate how their activities might benefit from the presence of visiting scholars at the Society for the Humanities during the year of the grant.
-The Society's focal theme for 2017-18 is "Corruption."

-3. A CV for each member of the group.
+- A brief CV (5 pages maximum) for each member of the group.

-4. A schedule of meetings and activities for the coming year.
-(A series of meetings organized around the circulation, presentation, and discussion of a work in progress by each member is the basic requirement.
-Other activities are optional.)
+- A schedule of meetings and activities for the coming year.
+A series of meetings organized around the circulation, presentation, and discussion of a work in progress by each member is the basic requirement.
+Other activities are optional.

-5. A brief budget.
-Funds may be used for the following four categories: a.) dinner and refreshments at the time of paper presentations, b.) up to $1,000 in research funds per member of the group (to be reimbursed, not transferred to research accounts), c.) bringing a visiting scholar to Cornell to conduct a workshop or retreat for the group, d.) supporting manuscript preparation costs for a collaboratively produced volume.
+- A brief budget.
+Funds may be used for the following four categories: a.) dinner and refreshments at the time of paper presentations; b.) up to $1,000 in research funds per member of the group; c.) bringing a visiting scholar to Cornell to conduct a workshop or retreat for the group; d.) supporting manuscript preparation costs for a collaboratively produced volume.

 (Please note: applicants should not propose dissertation writing groups for which the Society hosts a separate funding competition.)

 Deadline: March 22, 2024